 Frequently Asked Questions - Roads and Pavements

 We are not currently answering specific enquiries on individual roads.
 The current Highways Improvement Programme list for 2022/2023 can be found on our website.
 We are currently preparing the priority list for the following years programme.
 The list will prioritise the order in which all carriageways and footways across the City will be assessed for treatment and will be accompanied with additional information to explain the process.
 The list is reviewed annually and updated with new information when available.

 I want to report a pothole - what is the size criteria for a repair to take place?

-The size criteria for a carriageway pothole is 40mm deep by 300mm long.
+- the size criteria for a carriageway pothole is 40mm deep by 300mm long

-You can find the link to report a pothole on the report it page of ourwebsite.
+You can find the link to report a pothole on the report it page of our website.